oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_unallocated_resources_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The list of Cloud Autonomous VM Clusters on the Infra and their associated unallocated resources details</div>
+                                            <div>The list of Cloud Autonomous VM Clusters on the Infrastructure and their associated unallocated resources details.</div>
                                         <br/>
                                                         </td>
             </tr>